Observational insights on the origin of giant low surface brightness galaxies: Spectroscopic and photometric data

-We demonstrate the results of the decomposition of the profiles into inner and LSB disc components for \N7589 and \U6614 in Figs.~\ref{NGC7589_sb},~\ref{UGC6614_sb}.
-The parameters of LSB discs and inner components are provided in Table~\ref{UGC6614_sb_tab} for both galaxies.
+We demonstrate the results of the decomposition of the profiles into inner and LSB disc components for \N7589 and \U6614 in Figs.~\ref{NGC7589_sb} and~\ref{UGC6614_sb}.
+The parameters of LSB discs and inner components are provided in Table~\ref{UGC6614_sb_tab} for both galaxies.\footnote{\revtwo{We also attempted to use a model with a Sersic inner component and an outer exponential disc for \UGC6614, but the model with two Sersic components yielded better fitting quality.
+The deviation of the model profile from the observed data at large radii does not affect the subsequent analysis because (i) we used a non-parametric description of the outer disc component as a difference between the total and bulge profiles in the rotation curve decomposition for \UGC6614 and (ii) a radial velocity profile does not reach the outermost part of the disc where the deviations are significant.}}